md-galib-hossain/star-smasher/README.md

 Welcome to **Star Smasher**, a game built with **Phaser 3**, **React**, and **TypeScript**.
 In this project, I developed a responsive game with a start button that adapts to different screen sizes.

+You can play the game live here: [Star Smasher](https://star-smasher.netlify.app/)

 ## Table of Contents

 - [Installation](#installation)